JorgenDIF/pp5-frontend/README.md

 - [Django Rest framework](https://www.django-rest-framework.org/) Learned alot from here
 - Bootstrap was used across the project [Bootstrap documentation](https://getbootstrap.com/).
 - The logo was made using [Loka](https://looka.com/?_gl=1*14hkpy7*_up*MQ..&gclid=CjwKCAjw0aS3BhA3EiwAKaD2ZWQZ81yQ06iOQvnWnFO9dGcVdTFZIEqbcKCQxvXftfePKWk0ifJcWxoC1ogQAvD_BwE)
 - I referred to the README structure and documentation from the [Pixavibe Project](https://github.com/JaqiKal/pixavibe-frontend/blob/main/README.md) as an excellent example of clear, detailed project documentation, and it served as inspiration for formatting my own.
+Additionally, I borrowed some sections related to deployment from that README.

 - For translation from swedish to english I somtetimes used Chat GPT from OpenAI